Michael-Robertson5244/Capstone_Project_Fixed/README.md

 A multiplayer, collaborative, story writing game

-## Overview about the submission structure
+## Submission Structure Overview

+//Put the structure of the folder that will be submitted as the final submission